UChicago-ExtremeWeather/.github/profile/README.md

 It includes exposure datasets developed for and with research groups across campus, along with collaborative analysis projects.
-Repositories are public to support reproducibility, reuse, and shared use of exposure data across groups.
+Repositories are public to support reproducibility and shared use of exposure data across UChicago and beyond.

 ## What's here